jedluk/jedluk.github.io/src/content/blog/osm-intro-vol-2.md

   }
 },
 ```
 Third layer represents subway entrances around the city.
 In this case we have to choose `poi` (points of interests) source layer and apply appropriate filter.
-We can present those points as circles (for this reason we choose <i>circle</i> type).
+We present those points as circles (<i>circle</i> type).

 And to top it all off, the cherry on the cake - buildings.
 In first episode I mentioned that in current post I will reveal a secret - why actually NYC area was chosen as training material.
 Answer is simple.
 OSM is driven by community.
 If the society is active and technically proficient, then quality of data is high.
-NYC is good example of area when majority of buildings have height assigned, so we are able to create magnificent 3D visualizations.
+NYC is good example of area with high quality data, majority of buildings have height assigned, so we are able to create magnificent 3D visualizations.

 We will do generalization here as well - buildings will begin to appear at zoom level 13 (only as footprints), while from zoom level 14, they will turn into three-dimensional models with the same extrusion as currently assigned in the OSM database.
 Also for building higher than 50 meters different color will be applied.